A Separation Agreement Is The First Step In The Divorce Process

-If you are seeking a legal separation from your partner, the Tournour & Weiner law firm can help you draft a legal contract that outlines the terms of your separation, covering the time period from your separation until your divorce is finalized.
+If you are seeking a legal separation from your partner, the Tournour Law can help you draft a legal contract that outlines the terms of your separation, covering the time period from your separation until your divorce is finalized.

-This document, typically drafted at the onset of divorce proceedings, is known as a separation agreement, and our East Brunswick, NJ, attorneys can help you create such a contract, providing provisions regarding child custody, child support, alimony, division of assets, and more.
-If you need assistance drafting your separation agreement, contact the Law Office of Tournour & Weiner today to schedule a consultation.
+This document, typically drafted at the onset of divorce proceedings, is known as a separation agreement.
+East Brunswick, New Jersey, attorney Frank Tournour can help you create such a contract, providing provisions regarding child custody, child support, alimony, the division of assets and more.
+If you need assistance drafting your separation agreement, contact Frank Tournour today to schedule a consultation.

 A separation agreement is a written contract that is signed by both parties and notarized.
 It is the first step in the divorce process and details the terms of the legal separation.
 Typically, at the time of separation, the marital debts and property are frozen and separated for each spouse.
 Terms of the separation agreement may include any of the following, as they are applicable to the couple’s situation: